infi-nl/coding-dojo-elm/README.md

 3. Install [Visual Studio Code](https://code.visualstudio.com/Download).
 4. Download Elm format (look for the download link in [this page](https://github.com/avh4/elm-format#installation-)).
 Make sure you download the right version for the Elm Platform version that you installed (so at the moment [For Elm 0.17](https://github.com/avh4/elm-format#for-elm-017)).
 Currently the downloaded archive contains 1 executable (the Windows download anyway), called _elm-format.exe_.
 Make sure you place this executable in a folder that is in your PATH environment variable.

-After downloading and installing these tools, when you open a command prompt, you should be able to invoke the commandline tools (like _elm-format_, _elm-repl_ and _elm-reactor_).
+After downloading and installing these tools, when you open a command prompt, you should be able to invoke the commandline tools (like e.g. _elm-format_, _elm-repl_ and _elm-reactor_).